SKalt/SKalt.github.io/content/projects/brzozowski_ts.md

 { const _: MyType<"example"> = "expected"; }
 ```

-With fast on-hover/inline type hints from your Typescript language server, you can obtain a REPL-like development experience.
+With fast on-hover/inline type hints from your TypeScript language server, you can obtain a REPL-like development experience.

 Also, you can use the `//@ts-expect-error` directive to mark test-cases that should error out.

 #### [`prettier --experimental-ternaries`](https://prettier.io/docs/en/options.html#experimental-ternaries) handles deeply-nested types gracefully

 If you're doing something advanced with types, I'd highly recommend it.

+### A nerd snipe for someone else

+Someone out there has written a compiler that targets TypeScript types, right?

 [branded-types]: https://www.learningtypescript.com/articles/branded-types
 [wiki]: https://en.wikipedia.org/wiki/Brzozowski_derivative